Bulletproof Coffee | Keto | Fasting | Coconut vs MCT Oil | Effects | Benefits | Recipe | Conclusion | FAQ | Studies

 Bulletproof Coffee has an entirely different effect than your average latte.

-Thus, the benefit of Bulletproof Coffee includes the following advantages:
+Thus, the benefits of Bulletproof Coffee include:

 1. Energy

-Bulletproof Coffee provides constant long-lasting energy without causing a blood sugar crash.
+Bulletproof Coffee provides constant, long-lasting energy without causing a blood sugar crash.

-Since fat slows down digestion, the caffeine in coffee can be absorbed more slowly and provide longer-lasting energy.
+Since fat slows digestion, the caffeine in coffee can be absorbed more slowly and provide longer-lasting energy.

-However, it is instead the MCT oil that makes Bulletproof Coffeeβs long-term energy-boosting effect.
+However, it is instead the MCT oil that makes Bulletproof Coffee’s long-term energy-boosting effect.

 2. Weight Loss